Man faces daily fines for large ‘Trump Won’ and ‘Let’s Go Brandon’ banners outside his home - NewsBreak

 “I’m here on the beach, and I got a lot of traffic, and people needed to see what I believe in,” Peavy said.
 “That’s free speech, and I wanted everyone to know that I’m a Republican and I’m supporting Donald Trump.”

 Peavy lives in the South Walton community on exclusive State Road 30A, which spans 20 miles of Florida Panhandle coastline.
-During a code enforcement hearing last month, a compliance magistrate said the “Trump Won” banner violated the county’s land development code along 30A.4 Tennessee properties named to historic places register
+During a code enforcement hearing last month, a compliance magistrate said the “Trump Won” banner violated the county’s land development code along 30A.

 Many came out to Peavy’s house Sunday afternoon to show their support for him.